 Sapphires are very widely used in jewelry-making.
 Also, on account of its great hardness (9.0 Mohs) , sapphire has much use in industrial applications from electronics to the mechanisms used in watches.

-An interesting an popular type of sapphire is the star sapphire - a sapphire which appears to contain a six-rayed star when under brigt light.
+An interesting an popular type of sapphire is the Star Sapphire - a sapphire which appears to contain a six-rayed star when under bright light.
 The image of the star is an optical effect known as asterism.
 There are also a number of other "star gemstones".

 Sapphire is the birthstone of the astrological sign of Taurus.

 The following is an account of the sapphire from Charles William King's 1866 book "Antique gems: their origin, uses, and value":